cdktf/cdktf-provider-googlebeta/docs/googleStorageManagedFolder.java.md

 The name of the managed folder expressed as a path.
 Must include trailing '/'.
 For example, 'example_dir/example_dir2/'.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.40.0/docs/resources/google_storage_managed_folder#name GoogleStorageManagedFolder#name}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.41.0/docs/resources/google_storage_managed_folder#name GoogleStorageManagedFolder#name}

+---

+##### `forceDestroy`<sup>Optional</sup> <a name="forceDestroy" id="@cdktf/provider-google-beta.googleStorageManagedFolder.GoogleStorageManagedFolder.Initializer.parameter.forceDestroy"></a>

+- *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

+Allows the deletion of a managed folder even if contains objects.

+If a non-empty managed folder is deleted, any objects within the folder will remain in a simulated folder with the same name.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.41.0/docs/resources/google_storage_managed_folder#force_destroy GoogleStorageManagedFolder#force_destroy}

 ---